ROTARY CLUB OF CHESTER - LE - STREET

 On Saturday, 3rd May 2014, he was awarded a Paul Harris Fellowship.

-Bill is also a member and Secretary of Northumbria Branch of the Royal Society of St George.
+Bill is also a member of Northumbria Branch of the Royal Society of St George.

 Ken Jackson - Treasurer.